jay9645/tp/docs/UserGuide.md

 the entire attribute when using ClientBook.
 For example, name has been abbreviated to `n`.
 Listed below are all the identifiers which correspond to client attributes as well as restrictions that have to be followed when they are used as part of a command.

+Please note that duplicate clients (having the same information for all attributes) is not allowed.
+Adding a client that already exists and editing a client to have the same information as an existing client is invalid.

 <table>
   <tr>
     <td> <b>Attribute</b> </td>